Skip to main content

 Selecting almost anything on the analytics page can change the information displayed.
 Use this functionality to expand more detailed information regarding specific elements of calls, change the ordering of data, or navigate to individual calls and periods of time.

-In the following example, our company has made a considerable amount of calls and we're looking to find out how the average handle time compares to the previous month, but we want to compare this on a day-to-day basis.
+In the following example, we're looking to find out how the average handle time compares to the previous month, but we want to compare this on a day-to-day basis.
 Having selected the Group report and Date period of 'last month', then clicking Apply, we received the relevant data.
 We then filtered this data further by selecting the Avg. handle time Stat Card, and clicking on 'Day' on the right-hand side of the screen.

-The outcome is that we now see the average handle time of calls across the month of September on each day, compared to the same day in the previous month of August.
-The only outlier here being the 31st of August, for which there is no direct comparison and so the previous period graph line extends alone.
+The outcome is that we now see the average handle time of calls across the month of December on each day, compared to the same day in the previous month of November.

 Note- you can also disable the previous period comparison altogether by clicking on the words 'Previous period', below the displayed graph.